rigetti/pyquil/docs/source/basics.rst

 This isn't going to be very useful to us without measurements.
-In pyQuil 2.0, we have to ``DECLARE`` a memory space to read measurement results, which we call "readout results" and abbreviate ``ro``.
+In pyQuil 2.0, we have to ``DECLARE`` a memory space to read measurement results, which we call "readout results" and abbreviate as ``ro``.
 With measurement, our whole program looks like this:

 .. code:: python